 - Do cut then remove the invasive Eurasian milfoil.
-Avoid pulling up weeds or doing anything to stir up the bottom.
+Avoid pulling up weeds or doing anything to stir up the sediments on the bottom.

 There are shallow areas choked with milfoil - stay clear of them.

-Your boat motor chops up milfoil into tiny pieces.
-All those pieces can grow roots, creating more milfoil than before your boat went through.
+- Your boat motor chops up milfoil into tiny pieces.
+Each of those pieces can grow roots and become a new plant, creating more milfoil.

 It’s not a bathtub or toilet – no soap, waste or pee.

 - We test our water every summer & alert you if there is a problem near your property.

 - Keep your septic system in good repair, pumping out and ensuring there is no overflow.